zwjyyc/finch/README.md

 My personal notes and code for machine learning (ML) topics

-Still at the early stage, and many things need to be done in future
+Still at the early stage, many things to be done in future

 ## Contents
 ### Theory